 Now, the If Condition will be developed.
 We will check which number is greater.

-Under that if condition, we have developed another if condition which will check whether the number is greater than zero or not.
+Under that condition, we have developed another if condition which will check whether the number is greater than zero or not.

 Otherwise, the control flow will go inside the Else Block.
 It will check the condition present in the Else block.